 d.
-The District supports the development of scientific knowledge about natural and cultural resources and management techniques through cooperative arrangements with educational and scientific institutions, and by supporting research on which to base its management and improvement decisions.
+The District supports the development of scientific knowledge about natural and cultural resources and management techniques through cooperative arrangements with non-profit educational and scientific institutions addressing natural and productive agricultural resources, and by supporting research on which to base its management and improvement decisions.
 Such studies shall not unreasonably restrict public access or significantly impact the environment.